MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-virtual-machines.md

 Oracle and Microsoft have partnered to bring a set of Azure solution templates to the Azure Marketplace to provide a solid starting point for migrating to Azure.
 Consult the [Oracle Fusion Middleware](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/wlazu/) documentation for the list of offers and choose the one that most closely matches your existing deployment.
 You can see the list of offers [in the Oracle documentation](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/wlazu/select-required-oracle-weblogic-server-offer-azure-marketplace.html#GUID-187739C5-EE7A-47C6-B3BA-C0A0333DC398)

 If none of the existing offers are a good starting point, you'll have to reproduce the deployment by hand using Azure Virtual Machine resources.
-For more information, see [the Azure documentation](https://azure.microsoft.com/overview/what-is-iaas/).
+For more information, see [What is IaaS?](https://azure.microsoft.com/overview/what-is-iaas/).

 ### Determine whether the WebLogic version is compatible